carey-suehs/GCD_Course_Project/README.md

      std(): Standard deviation

 For example, the variable "tBodyAcc-mean()-X" corresponds to the mean value of the "body" sub-component in the time domain of the first dimension (X) of acceleration measures provided by the accelerometer.

+__________MERGE THE TEST AND TRAINING DATA SETS

+This section provides code for creating an "all data" table that combines the test and training data sets.

+__________EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION

+This section provides code for creating "wide" and "long" subsets of the "alldata" table.
+The resulting dataframes "subset_wide" and "subset_long" can be considere as TIDY because:

+     1. Each row corresponds to 1 observation.
+     2. Only one type of observation is contained therein.
+     3. Columns correspond to variables.